 Design Technology and PE all go to form a broad and rich curriculum for our youngest children in the school.

-There is always something exciting happening in Joy Class and we look forward to welcoming you in to our wonderful, busy classroom soon.
+There is always something exciting happening in Joy Class and we look forward to welcoming you as a volunteer to one of our Forest School session

-Best wishes from Mrs Pender, Mrs Bekker-Wrench, Mrs Forshaw and the children of Joy Class.
+Best wishes from Mrs Pender, Mrs Camacho, Mrs Forshaw, Miss McCarthy and the children of Joy Class.